setproject(3project) 맨 페이지 - 윈디하나의 솔라나라

 EPERM The {PRIV_PROC_OWNER} privilege is not asserted in the

-effective user ID does not match the real or effective
+fective user ID does not match the real or effective user

 SETPROJ_ERR_RCTL